plancks-cloud/plancks-cloud/README.md

 - Deploy the route
 Run in terminal or cmd `./plancks create -f route.json` (from the folder you created **route.json** in)
 - Test
+Use a phone or another device no on your network (connected to the public Internet).
+Open the domain in your browser.

 # Getting Involved